tripledio/tripledio.github.io/_drafts/heroes.md

 + Why are there constant deadlines to begin with?
 + Why is it so hard to deliver steadily new features?

 Of course each situation is different and there are many different factors.
 I am in no way trying to blame someone because they work hard en fix the customers problem.
-But over the years I have seen many different types of the these heroes.
+But over the years I have seen many different types of these heroes.
 At one time I myself was a certain type of 'hero'.
-I've seen such heroes burn themselves out, bring teams and projects down.
+The naive kind ;) I've seen such heroes burn themselves out, bring teams and projects down.
 Often with very good intentions.
-So let me delve into this a bit.
+So I think it is worth looking into.

 ## Wild west